Primordial Black Holes Evaporating before Big Bang Nucleosynthesis: Numerical solutions and results

 where $h\equiv H_{0}/(100\text{km}/\text{s}/\text{Mpc})$ is the reduced Hubble expansion rate.
 We derive the 2 $\sigma$ C.L. constraint (solid line) using the PDG recommended value $Y_{P}=0.245\pm0.003$ as the latest combined measurement~\cite{ParticleDataGroup:2024cfk}, i.e., the region above the line corresponds to $Y_{P}>0.251$.

 As is shown in Fig.~\ref{fig:result}, when $m_{{\rm BH}}$ is below $10^{9}$ g, the resulting $Y_{P}$ exhibits no discernible differences with respect to the standard value.
-This is expected from Eq.~\eqref{eq:-9}, which implies that PBHs lighter than $10^{9}$ g should evaporate before $T\approx1.8$ MeV.
-Above this temperature, even if the PBHs had a significant impact on $X_{n}$, the effect would be rapidly washed out by thermal interactions, as demonstrated by the red curve in Fig.~\ref{fig:sol}.
+This is expected from Eq.~\eqref{eq:-9}, which implies that PBHs lighter than $10^{9}$ g should have evaporated before $T\approx1.8$ MeV.
+Above this temperature, even if the PBHs caused a significant effect, it would be rapidly washed out by thermal interactions, as demonstrated by the red curve in Fig.~\ref{fig:sol}.
 This contrasts with two previous results by Kohri {\it et al.} 2000~\cite{Kohri:1999ex} and Keith {\it et al.} 2020~\cite{Keith:2020jww}, in which the BBN constraints extend below $10^{9}$ g, probably due to less accurate treatments of PBH evaporation in these studies.
-Our result is closer to that of Carr {\it et al.} 2020~\cite{Carr:2020gox}, with the most prominent difference being that our constraint reaches its most restrictive point at $m_{{\rm BH}}\approx2\times10^{9}$ g, while the Carr {\it et al.} 2020 result reaches this point at $m_{{\rm BH}}\approx6\times10^{9}$ g.
-This discrepancy might arise from technical differences in the treatment of meson emissivity.
+Compare with Carr {\it et al.} 2020~\cite{Carr:2020gox}, our bound shares similar mass thresholds but is overall more restrictive.
+This might arise from some technical differences in the treatment of hadron emissivity and different experimental values of $Y_{P}$ used in the analysis.

 Regarding other light elements produced in BBN, we computed their abundances using the nuclear reaction network from {\tt BBN-simple}~\cite{Meador-Woodruff:2024due} and found that their sensitivities are much weaker than $Y_{P}$ if the PBHs evaporate before BBN.
 This has also been confirmed by Fig.~2 of Ref.~\cite{Kohri:1999ex}.
 Hence we do not include other elements in our analysis.
 We note here, however, that for heavier PBHs with $m_{\mathrm{BH}}\gtrsim10^{10}$ g, other light elements may provide more restrictive constraints.
 For instance, the abundance of deuterium ($\text{D}$) could be significantly affected by photo- and hadro-dissociation of heavier elements such as $^{4}\text{He}$.
 Given that the $^{4}\text{He}$ abundance is four orders of magnitude higher than the $\text{D}$ abundance after BBN, even a very small fraction of $^{4}\text{He}$ dissociated by radiations from PBHs would drastically increase the $\text{D}$ abundance (e.g., 1\% of $^{4}\text{He}$ being dissociated and converted to $\text{D}$ would increase the $\text{D}$ abundance by two orders of magnitude).
 Therefore, for PBHs evaporating in the post-BBN era, the constraint from deuterium is much stronger than that from helium~\cite{Kohri:1999ex,Carr:2020gox}.
 Since the post-BBN analysis involves photo- and hadro-dissociation, which is very different from the physics involved in this work, we leave it for future work and plan to present the analysis in a companion paper on PBHs evaporating after BBN.